shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 The bear inside continued to snore loudly, until he didn’t.
 The bear snorted and was suddenly silent.

 Zemorsin froze.
-He was in the open.
+He was out in the open.

 The bear snored again, and continued to snore.